THUDM/ChatGLM-6B/README_en.md

 ChatGLM-6B is an open bilingual language model based on [General Language Model (GLM)](https://github.com/THUDM/GLM) framework, with 6.2 billion parameters.
 With the quantization technique, users can deploy locally on consumer-grade graphics cards (only 6GB of GPU memory is required at the INT4 quantization level).

 ChatGLM-6B uses technology similar to ChatGPT, optimized for Chinese QA and dialogue.
-The model is trained for about 1T tokens of Chinese and English corpus, supplemented by supervised fine-tuning, feedback bootstrap, and reinforcement learning wit human feedback.
+The model is trained for about 1T tokens of Chinese and English corpus, supplemented by supervised fine-tuning, feedback bootstrap, and reinforcement learning with human feedback.
 With only about 6.2 billion parameters, the model is able to generate answers that are in line with human preference.

 ## Hardware Requirements